sy-md/i3wm_setup/setup_tips.md

 so i just change the the display for the trnaparnt to work so the two you need is i3 and startxld or what ever it said sudo update-alternaitves --config x-window-manager

+/etc - [X11 and xdg]
+/home - home and sy1
+/root/.config - config files for i3 apps {e,g nitrogen autoed into this folder}